Skip to main content

 Multi-factor authentication for faculty and staff

-With cybersecurity threats becoming increasingly sophisticated, Concordia is joining institutions around the world in adopting multi-factor authentication (MFA) as a way to keep their employees’ digital assets, information and user identities safe.
+Concordia uses multi-factor authentication (MFA) to help keep the digital assets, information and user identities of our community safe.

 What is multi-factor authentication (MFA)?